mikeharding/cdsw-workshop-exercise-2/README.md

 To complete this exercise:

-- Perform the Setup Instructions
+- Review the Setup Instructions
 - Perform the Exercise Tasks
-- Create a job

 ## Setup Instructions